anthonyjomarq/mental-health-appointment-scheduler/README.md

 # Appointment Scheduler

 A simple web app for booking mental health appointments.
 Built with React + TypeScript frontend and Node.js + Express backend.
+You can access it live at https://mental-health-appointment-scheduler.onrender.com/

 ## How to run it